rgalanakis/robgforpps/_pages/one-city.md

 For example, urban households have 1/4 of the GHG emissions of suburban households.
 By increasing enrollment, PPS would have a large emissions reduction impact.
 Money spent on certain direct GHG reductions may be better spent on enrollment increases.

+**One City Policy: Incorporate impacts that PPS influences but does not control outright, such as enrollment, into the Climate Crisis Response Plan to provide a more holistic view of PPS emissions reductions or increases.**

 Similarly, the plan is silent on home-to-school transportation, even though these car trips have an emissions impact on par with all PPS transportation emissions.
 By replacing car trips with walking, biking, or the bus, PPS can reduce the emissions it is responsible for.
 Money spent on replacing vehicles may be better spent on getting families walking and biking.

-**Multi-solving policy: Incorporate impacts that PPS influences but does not control outright, such as enrollment, into the Climate Crisis Response Plan to provide a more holistic view of PPS emissions reductions or increases.**

-**Multi-solving policy: Incorporate home-to-school transportation into the Climate Crisis Response Plan to encourage pulling more levers to reduce carbon emissions.**
+**One City Policy: Incorporate home-to-school transportation into the Climate Crisis Response Plan to encourage pulling more levers to reduce carbon emissions.**

 {% include sectionend.html %}

 <hr class="section-sep" />

 {% include sectionstart.html %}
-# School Policy is Fiscal Policy
+# One City Fiscal Policy

-Both PPS and the City of Portland are in the midst of budget crises decades in the making.
+PPS, like pretty much every public entity in the United States, is in the midst of budget crises decades in the making.
 The causes are largely the same: lower tax receipts, years of deferred maintenance coming due, and new capital projects exploding in scope.

-This fiscal irresponsibility is in play right now with the $1.8B 2025 PPS Capital Bond.
-To raise $1.8B, we actually have to raise $3.5B in taxes, and **pay $1.7B of that to banks** as interest.
-This bond will last 32 years. **One dollar for our kids, one dollar for the banks.** For 3+ decades.

-This bond will strangle our ability to be flexible with funds in the future.
-For example, the Oregon Legislature will hopefully allow districts to raise more money with the Local Option Levy, because it is revenue-neutral for the State.
-This would allow PPS to hire more teachers and staff, which is our most pressing need.
-But this bond will tie our hands to raise those funds without raising tax rates.
+It's vital we see these problems for what they are: **these are not revenue problems, they are structural problems.**

+There is more bad news: our structural tax problems are getting worse [due to our old fire/police pension system](https://www.wweek.com/news/2023/10/25/financial-analyst-new-to-portland-lobbies-against-costly-antiquated-pension-system/).

+Then there are issues with Measure 5 and Measure 50, which cap property taxes.

+This doesn't leave us with too many options.

 The fact is: PPS as a district (and Oregon as a state) is pretty average in its education budget, but performs poorly.
-Throwing more money at the problem would, at best, lead to very high spending and just middling performance.
+Throwing more money at the problem would most likely lead to very high spending and just middling performance.
 This isn’t a good deal for parents or taxpayers.

 Until we can dig in and understand if and how more education spending will improve outcomes, we should be very wary of raising taxes or locking in future spending.

+Full funding also isn't really on the table, given competing State budget priorities.

+We need to be smarter about the stories we tell and what we're advocating for, because we're clearly losing.

+For example, in 2023, the Oregon Department of Transportation (ODOT) committed $1 billion of General Fund revenue to expand the I-5 Bridge.
+This money could have been used for schools.
+ODOT is now convincing the legislature that it needs even more money for operations and maintenance and to finish boondogle megaprojects.

+One of those megaprojects is a freeway expansion that requires [moving the Harriet Tubman Middle School](https://www.wweek.com/news/schools/2025/01/28/pps-says-its-paused-harriet-tubman-middle-school-relocation/).
+It is increasingly likely that this project will require General Fund dollars or increase driver fees, and that the freeway caps, which was the entire basis of the community buy-in, are not going to be built.

+On top of this, the main point of moving more cars along I-5 is to shuttle Washington residents into and out of Portland, making it even easier for Portlanders to live in Clark County, exploiting our amenities while not paying a dime.

+**One City Policy: Loudly oppose freeway expansions and large capital projects that inevitably will be paid at the cost of our kids.**

-**Multi-solving policy: Reduce administrative spending to historical levels, below the current bloated average at peer districts.**
+**One City Policy: Reduce administrative spending to historical levels, below the current bloated average at peer districts.**

-**Multi-solving policy: Advocate at the state level to increase the Local Option Levy match limit for the State School Funding formula, allowing districts to raise more funds to pay for staff.**
+**One City Policy: Advocate at the state level to increase the Local Option Levy match limit for the State School Funding formula, allowing districts to raise more funds to pay for staff.**

-**Multi-solving policy: Do not propose or pass bonds where almost 50% of the revenue is going to interest.**
+**One City Policy: Do not propose or pass bonds where almost 50% of the revenue is going to interest.**

 {% include sectionend.html %}

 <hr class="section-sep" />

 {% include sectionstart.html alt=1 %}
-# School Policy is Civic Policy
+# One City Civic Policy

 The trope of angry parents yelling at the School Board or principal is only a trope if you've never been hurt by a decision, and left with no transparency, accountability, or course for reconsideration.